 Architecture for residential buildings was previously approved.
-A Phase II Noise Analysis for Timothy Branch - RM-3 and RM-4, dated February 12, 2020, was submitted with the subject SDP.
+A Phase 2 Noise Analysis, dated February 17, 2021, was submitted with the subject SDP.
 It demonstrates that most residential units will be outside of areas requiring special attention to noise mitigation.
-However, the 42 townhouse units closest to Mattawoman Drive, and 15 single-family detached dwellings closest to US 301 will require the use of upgraded windows and doors to provide interior noise levels of 45dBA or less.
+However, the townhouse units closest to Mattawoman Drive will require the use of upgraded windows and doors to provide interior noise levels of 45dBA or less.
 Outdoor activity areas are shown having noise levels of 65 dBA or less.